meros/cpp-netalicious/README.md

 * Loop - working
 * EggClock - working
-* TcpAcceptor - able to bind and accept socket, but socket is not returned in callback
+* TcpAcceptor - able to bind and accept socket
+* TcpChannel - skeleton, implementation own a socket but there are no methods exposed
+* TODO: TcpConnector
+* TODO: SslChannel

 Build
 -----